Becoming who I choose to be

 I don’t believe we “find ourselves,” or that we enhance our lives by searching for some form of “true me” or “authentic self.”
 I don’t believe we find ourselves because I don’t believe that “selves" are things that are found.
 Of course, I’m very aware that popular culture suggests otherwise!

-I believe we create ourselves - in the deepest sense, our journey is to move toward becoming the person we sense, glimpse, and envision that we are capable of being - a person who acts with strength, compassion, realism, charity, connectedness, curiosity, flexibility, and openness.
+I believe we create ourselves - in the very deepest sense, our journey is to move toward becoming the person we sense, glimpse, and envision that we are capable of being - a person who acts with strength, compassion, realism, charity, connectedness, curiosity, flexibility, and openness.
 You will not “find” such a self inside you, though you may well recognize your potential.
-Our journeys require that we step through our emotional and physical pain, fear, compulsiveness, trauma, addiction, depression, and other burdens that stand between who we are today and who we are capable of being.
+Our journeys may require that we step through our emotional and physical pain, fear, compulsiveness, trauma, addiction, depression, and other burdens that stand between who we are today and who we are capable of being.

 Behavioral Health